aflaxman/dp_2020_census/intro.md

 democratic governance.
-Every ten years, the US Census Bureau is consititutionally required to count the "whole number of persons in each State", and in 2020 this effort is likely to cost over fifteen billion dollars.[ref GAO-18-635 Census Bureau Improved the Quality of Its Cost Estimation but Additional Steps Are Needed to Ensure Reliability] The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local level.
+Every ten years, the US Census Bureau is consititutionally required to count the "whole number of persons in each State", and in 2020 this effort is likely to cost over fifteen billion dollars.[@gao2018census] The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local level.
 Data from the